learnbyexample/vim_reference/vim_reference_guide.md

 * `A` place the cursor at the end of the line
 * `o` open a new line below the current line and change to Insert mode
 * `O` open a new line above the current line and change to Insert mode
-* `s` delete character under the cursor and change to Insert mode
+* `s` delete the character under the cursor and change to Insert mode
 * `S` delete the current line and change to Insert mode
     * `cc` can also be used
     * indentation will be preserved depending on the `autoindent` setting